-Recent work by Jensen et al.^[12b] has shown experimental evidence for Pt NPs restructuring under hydrogen pressure.
-Their Pt{13}/KL zeolite NPs were measured by EXAFS after reduction in H2 and after H desorption by heating at 573 K. Upon desorbing H, the Pt-Pt CN decreases, Pt-O CN increases, and the Pt-Pt bond distance decreases, which the authors attribute to a restructuring of the NP to a flatter shape with more support interaction.
-DFT calculations by Chen et al.^[11b] also predicted restructuring for unsupported Pt13 NPs, which undergo a phase transformation from icosahedral to fcc structure at ~0.8 H/Pt, and above 2.8 H/Pt, H atoms can penetrate into the structure.
+Recent work by Jensen et al.^[12b] has provided experimental evidence for Pt NPs restructuring under hydrogen pressure.
+Their Pt13/KL zeolite NPs were measured by EXAFS after reduction in H2 and after H desorption by heating at 573 K. Upon desorbing H, the Pt-Pt coordination number decreases, Pt-O coordination number increases, and the Pt-Pt bond length decreases, which the authors attribute to a restructuring of the NP to a flatter shape with more support interaction.
+DFT calculations by Chen et al.^[11b] also predicted restructuring for unsupported Pt13 NPs, which undergo a phase transformation from icosahedral to face-centered cubic structure at approximately 0.8 H/Pt, and above 2.8 H/Pt, H atoms can penetrate into the structure.

-In our study, the Pt-Pt bond distance shown in Figure 4(b) increases with increasing hydrogen pressure until a coverage of 2.5 H/Pt is reached, at which point the bond distance drops.
-For nanometer-sized Pt NPs, the Pt-Pt bond distance has been shown to increase with increasing hydrogen coverage due to lifting of the bond length contraction by the adsorbed hydrogen.^[8c, 10c, 12a, 19] A structural change in the NPs to a more 3D shape with a lower fraction of atoms at the surface would also relieve surface strain responsible for bond contraction.
-The anomalous drop in bond distance measured at the highest pressure does not fit the previously described trends, but might be plausible if the strain induced by the NP-support is initially expansive, in which case the NP break off from the support would result in Pt-Pt bond length contraction.
-Indeed, DFT calculations by Hu et al.^[10a] predict that for the majority of stable Pt13 cluster shapes, the γ -Al2O3 support induces an expansion in the Pt-Pt distance as compared to unsupported NPs.
-Alternatively, this drop could be related to decomposition of surface hydride species at high hydrogen pressures, which was seen on nanoporous Pt above 13 bar H2 pressure.^[18] Nevertheless, it should be noted that since no loss of hydrogen was observed at this pressure via XANES, the latter possibility is unlikely.
+In our study, the Pt-Pt bond length shown in Figure 4 (b) increases with increasing hydrogen pressure until a coverage of 2.5 H/Pt is reached, at which point the bond length drops.
+For nanometer-sized Pt NPs, the Pt-Pt bond length has been shown to increase with increasing hydrogen coverage caused by a lifting of the bond-length contraction by the adsorbed hydrogen.^[8c, 10c, 12a, 19] A structural change in the NPs to a more 3 D shape with a lower fraction of atoms at the surface would also relieve surface strain responsible for bond contraction.
+The anomalous drop in bond length measured at the highest pressure does not fit the previously described trends, but might be plausible if the strain induced by the NP support is initially expansive, in which case the NP break off from the support would result in Pt-Pt bond length contraction.
+Indeed, DFT calculations by Hu et al.^[10a] predict that for the majority of stable Pt{13} cluster shapes, the γ -Al2O3 support induces an expansion in the Pt-Pt distance compared to that of unsupported NPs.
+Alternatively, this drop could be related to decomposition of surface hydride species at high hydrogen pressures, which was seen on nanoporous Pt above 13 bar H2 pressure.^[18] Nevertheless, it should be noted that as no loss of hydrogen was observed at this pressure through XANES analysis, the latter possibility is unlikely.

-The present work illustrates the intricate correlation between the nanoparticle environment (surrounding adsorbates and support) and the electronic and structural characteristics of small NPs.
-In order to gain further insight into these effects, additional studies are planned with Pt NPs of different size and shape, and to extend the H_2 pressure regime to higher values.
+The present work illustrates the intricate correlation between the NP environment (surrounding adsorbates and support) and the electronic and structural characteristics of small NPs.
+To gain further insight into these effects, additional studies are planned with Pt NPs of different size and shape, and to extend the H_2 pressure regime to higher values.